timelapseplus/VIEW-documentation/source/includes/_cameras.md

 ## Fuji X

-Note: Fuji support requires v1.8 or newer firmware on the VIEW.
+Note: Fuji support requires v1.8-beta13 or newer firmware on the VIEW.
 It has been tested with the X-T1 and X-T2, but others in the X-series should also work as long as they are compatible with the Pro Tethering plugin for Lightroom.
 Make sure the USB mode on the camera is set to PC Auto.
 ISO should be manually set to 200 or higher.
-On the X-T2, it's currently not possible to save to the camera, so make sure there's an SD card in the VIEW and set the destination to 'SD Card'.
-This should be fixed soon.

 ## Camera Support Overview